 When police seize tangible evidence of a crime, they have to keep it secure.
 Tangible evidence can take the form of:

 In order to present this type of evidence at trial, law enforcement has to show that they had possession of the evidence at all times.
 If there is a gap in the chain of custody, it undermines the reliability of that evidence.
-The defendant may be able to get the evidence suppressed.
+You may be able to get the evidence suppressed.

 This is known as the exclusionary rule.

 Under the metaphor, the unlawful search or seizure is the poisonous tree.
-Because the tree is poisoned by the violation of the suspect’s rights, all subsequent evidence obtained – the fruit of the tree – is also tainted.
+Because the tree is poisoned by the violation of your rights, all subsequent evidence obtained – the fruit of the tree – is also tainted.
 Evidence tainted by the civil rights violation can be suppressed and excluded from the criminal trial.

 For example: Police officers violate Tim’s constitutional rights by unlawfully entering his house.
 Tim tells them that Jonny is selling drugs.
 The police then lawfully enter Jonny’s house and find a controlled substance.
 Both Tim’s statements and the drugs found in Jonny’s house are fruit of the poisonous tree because they stemmed from the unlawful entry into Tim’s house.18